mbb10324/react-figura/README.md

 ___

-FiguraTime: This component displays an input field with validation for a time.
+FiguraTimeMilitary: This component displays an input field with validation for a time.

-- Validation: must be filled, and must be in format 12:34.
+- Validation: must be filled, and must be in 24h format 12:34.
 - This component is customized the same as FiguraName from above.

 ___